futoin/core-js-ri-asyncsteps/README.md

 <a name="module_futoin-asyncsteps.AsyncSteps#cancel"></a>
 ###module:futoin-asyncsteps.AsyncSteps.cancel()
-NOT standard.
 Use only on root AsyncSteps instance.
 Abort execution of AsyncSteps instance in progress.

 <a name="module_futoin-asyncsteps.AsyncSteps#execute"></a>
 ###module:futoin-asyncsteps.AsyncSteps.execute()
-Start execution of AsyncSteps using {module:futoin-asyncsteps.AsyncTool}
+Start execution of AsyncSteps using module:futoin-asyncsteps.AsyncTool Must not be called more than once until cancel/complete (instance can be re-used)

 <a name="module_futoin-asyncsteps.AsyncTool"></a>
 ##class: futoin-asyncsteps.AsyncTool